 With the warm weather luring people out of isolation during these pandemic times, beaches can be a great place to practise social distancing while still enjoying the great outdoors.
-Keeping in mind that different provinces have different rules for reopening and public gatherings, we’re revisiting our look at some of Canada’s best beaches.
+Keeping in mind that different provinces have different rules for reopening and public gatherings to halt the spread of COVID-19, we’re revisiting our look at some of Canada’s best beaches.

 California’s beaches may be the most famous in North America (or are Floridians about to rise up and protest?) but Canada has its share of fantastic places to enjoy the water and catch the rays — almost too many to mention.
 Here are six of our favourites.